 What causes Minecraft Can’t keep up, Is the server overloaded error?

-From what we have gathered, there are three primary reasons for this particular server error.
+Based on our findings, there are three primary reasons for this specific server error.
 They are Client lag, Network lag, and Server lag.

 Fix Minecraft Can’t keep up, Is the server overloaded error